 Second, a market researcher wants to manually inspect a small set of visible Google Maps listings for a one-time report.
 A scraper or hosted actor may be acceptable if the team understands the terms, quality, and maintenance limits.

 In practice, some teams use both categories.
-They use Google Places for user-facing place search and BizCollect for backend business contact enrichment.
+They use Google Places for user-facing place search and biz collect for backend business contact enrichment.
 That can be a clean architecture when the responsibilities are separate: one service powers the map experience, the other powers structured contact workflows.
+If you are also weighing third-party scraper platforms and enrichment tables, see Apify vs Clay vs Bright Data vs biz collect.

 Practical Selection Guide